 Looking back, it was a problem Lennon saw developing as early as Valotte.
 "When the reviews came in and the criticism came in, it was obvious where other people's minds were at as far as I was concerned.
 People obviously had their own visions or opinions of me that stuck," he admitted in a 1991 interview.
 "And it's not that I felt I was living under somebody's shadow, but I believe that the press – and, to a degree, the public, because of the press – had created a shadow for me to live under and it was hard to ignore."

 Listen to Julian Lennon Perform 'Valotte'

 In the years following Help Yourself, Lennon largely gave up that fight, choosing to pursue other projects (including a growing focus on charitable work) while entering the studio more sporadically.
-Photograph Smile, his fifth album, took seven years to finish; Everything Changes, his sixth, didn't arrive until 2011.
+Photograph Smile, his fifth album, took seven years to finish.
+That became the new normal: Everything Changes, his sixth, didn't arrive until 2011.